Open-EO/openeo-udf/README.rst

 To support UDF's in the backend the following approaches can be used:

-  - The backend implements for specific languages the UDF API based on the provided swagger 2.0 API description
+  - The backend implements for specific languages the UDF API based on the provided OpenAPI 3.0 description
   - The backend uses the Python prototype implementation for Python based UDF's
   - The backend uses the UDF test server to run Python UDF's with JSON protocol or message pack binary protocol
-  - The backend uses the command line tool to execute Python UDF's.

 Installation
 ============